María del Carmen Machín y Ortiz de Zárate

-María del Carmen Machín y Ortiz de Zárate (d.
-1878), was a Spanish courtier.
+María del Carmen Machín y Ortiz de Zárate, Marquesa de los Remedios (1805-1878), was a Spanish courtier.

-She was the lady-in-waiting and the royal governess of Isabella II of Spain and her sister Luisa, and in the next generation, the royal governess of Alfonso XII.
+She was the lady-in-waiting and the Aya (royal governess) of queen Isabella II of Spain and her sister Infanta Luisa Fernanda, and in the next generation, the royal governess of king Alfonso XII and his sisters the Infantas Isabel, Pilar, Eulalia and Paz.